httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 ## Specifying the Use of HTTP

-When specifying the use of HTTP, an application SHOULD use {{!RFC7230}} as the primary reference;
-it is not necessary to reference all of the specifications in the HTTP suite unless there are specific reasons to do so (e.g., a particular feature is called out).
+When specifying the use of HTTP, an application SHOULD use {{!I-D.ietf-httpbis-semantics}} as the primary reference; it is not necessary to reference all of the specifications in the HTTP suite unless there are specific reasons to do so (e.g., a particular feature is called out).

 Applications using HTTP SHOULD NOT specify a minimum version of HTTP to be used; because it is a hop-by-hop protocol, a HTTP connection can be handled by implementations that are not controlled by